The 56th Governor of New York State

 Andrew M. Cuomo

-Under Governor Cuomo’s leadership, state education aid has increased by 20 percent over four years to its highest level ever - $23.5 billion in 2014.
+Under Governor Cuomo’s leadership, state education aid has increased $6.1 billion or 31 percent over the last six years to its highest level ever - $24.8 billion.
 Major infrastructure projects such as the long-stalled Tappan Zee Bridge replacement and the much-needed redevelopment of LaGuardia Airport are moving forward, and the Governor’s administration has invested nearly $4 billion through the Regional Council and Upstate Revitalization initiatives to jumpstart the economy and support local priorities for development.
-Since the Governor took office, the unemployment rate has declined in every region of the state, and New York now has more private sector jobs than at any point in state history.
+Since the Governor took office, the unemployment rate has declined in every region of the state, and New York now has 7.9 million private sector jobs, more than at any point in state history.

 Governor Cuomo has also restored fiscal discipline to state government – which has enabled major investments in New York’s future.
 Governor Cuomo closed a $10 billion deficit in his first budget, and state spending has grown by less than 2% each year since he took office.
 The state also enacted its first ever property tax cap to keep communities affordable for homeowners, renters and businesses, and every New Yorker now pays a lower tax rate than they did before the Governor took office.